TypstDocumentation

 Data types

 You likely already noticed that the arguments have distinctive data types.
 Typst supports many data types.
-Below, there is a table with a few of the most important ones and how to write them:
+Below, there is a table with some of the most important ones and how to write them.
+In order to specify values of any of these types, you have to be in code mode!

 Data typeExample